idupree/chrome-tab-unloader/README.md

 I made the page let you get to its target without Javascript, in case Javascript got turned off for that page somehow.

-I made the page work even if you copy the URL to a new tab Though unfortunately this has tension with preserving your browsing history when you don't copy the URL.
+I made the page work even if you copy the URL to a new tab.
+Though unfortunately this has tension with preserving your browsing history when you don't copy the URL.
 In one choice, your tab "back" history gets longer every time you unload then load